dgraeber/seed-farmer/docs_v2/docs/concepts/index.md

 A **project** is the top-level organizational unit in Seed-Farmer:

-- Has a direct one-to-one relationship with AWS infrastructure
 - Provides complete isolation between different projects
 - Contains all deployments, groups, and modules for a specific initiative
-- Defined by the `seedfarmer.yaml` configuration file
+- Defined in the `seedfarmer.yaml` configuration file

 ### Deployment

 A **deployment** represents a complete set of infrastructure for a specific environment:

 - Contains all modules and their configurations for an environment (e.g., dev, staging, prod)
-- Provides isolation between different environments within the same project
+- Provides a logical isolation between different environments within the same project
 - Manages state and metadata for all contained modules
-- Defined by deployment manifest files

 ### Group